 Even if you’re not so bothered by crowds, arriving early gets you a better parking spot so it’s still worth the effort.
 Plus, you get to watch the sun rising low in the sky above an open blue ocean.

-By the time we finished the loop trail and arrived back at the parking lot, cars were lining the roadside as far as we could see in both directions.
+By the time we finished the loop trail and arrived back to the parking lot cars were lining the roadside as far as we could see in both directions.

 The trail begins by walking up huge granite rock faces, at times fairly steep but nothing to worry about just yet.
 Follow blue painted stripes on trees as the trail becomes surrounded by light forest.